 The Battle of Războieni (Battle of Valea Albă) took place in 1476.
 Jul 26, 1476.

-Who won the Battle of Războieni (Battle of Valea Albă)?
+What was the outcome of the Battle of Războieni (Battle of Valea Albă)?

 The Ottoman Empire were victorious against the Moldova.